-1.2 - Existing TDM efforts in Madison
+1.2 - TDM efforts in Madison

-Through its development review process, Madison currently requires some TDM measures - including bike parking and direct pedestrian access to all new developments - and requires more extensive measures in some cases.
-Under the City's current land use ordinances, TDM measures are sometimes required for conditional uses, planned developments, big box stores, and "employment campus" and "mixed use center" districts.
-However, the current ordinances and policies lack consistent standards and predictable application.
-TDM plans and measures have been required on an ad hoc basis, at the discretion of City staff and/or committees/commissions.
-This at times has created an unequal and unpredictable environment for developers.
-Some developments have additional TDM requirements, while others do not.
-Additionally, in absence of a uniform policy, Plan Commission, Transportation Commission, and even the Common Council spend hours of deliberation on how many TDM measures are appropriate for a specific development.
-This creates a lose-lose environment for both developers and elected officials.
+Through its development review process, Madison requires some TDM-related measures - including bike parking and direct pedestrian access to all new developments - outside of the adopted TDM ordinance.
+Before the adoption of the TDM ordinance the City required TDM-related measures for certain development projects, but TDM measures were not consistently applied citywide.
+Under the City's land use ordinances, TDM measures have been required for conditional uses, planned developments, big box stores, and projects within master planned zoning districts.
+However, past TDM-related requirements and policies lacked consistent standards and predictable application.
+TDM plans and measures were previously required on an ad hoc basis, at the discretion of City staff and/or committees/commissions.
+This at times created an unequal and unpredictable environment for developers.
+Some developments had additional TDM requirements, while others did not.
+Additionally, in absence of a uniform policy, Plan Commission, Transportation Commission, and Common Council spent hours of deliberation on how many TDM measures were appropriate for a specific development.
+This created a difficult environment for developers, City staff, and elected officials.
 A consistent policy provides predictability and transparency for developers.
 A consistent documented policy allows elected officials to focus their attention and time on other pressing issues.

-Figure 4 outlines the existing references to TDM within the City of Madison Zoning ordinance.
+Figure 7 outlines historic references to TDM within the City of Madison Zoning ordinance.